Learning Egocentric In-Hand Object Segmentation through Weak Supervision from Human Narrations: Acknowledgments

 \section{Acknowledgments}

-This work was partially funded by: Spoke 8, Tuscany Health Ecosystem (THE) Project (CUP B83C22003930001), funded by the National Recovery and Resilience Plan (NRRP), within the NextGeneration Europe (NGEU) Program; SUN -- Social and hUman ceNtered XR (EC, Horizon Europe No. 101092612); the project Future Artificial Intelligence Research (FAIR) – PNRR MUR Cod.
+This work was funded by Spoke 8, Tuscany Health Ecosystem (THE) Project (CUP B83C22003930001), funded by the NRRP within the NextGeneration Europe (NGEU) Program; SUN -- Social and hUman ceNtered XR (EC, Horizon Europe No. 101092612); Future Artificial Intelligence Research (FAIR) – PNRR MUR Cod.
 PE0000013 - CUP: E63C22001940006.
-We acknowledge the CINECA award under the ISCRA initiative, for the availability of high-performance computing resources and support (GEPPETHO project).
+We thank CINECA under the ISCRA initiative, for HPC resources and support (GEPPETHO project).